 1/2 tsp each: coriander powder, fennel seeds, sea salt

 3 bay leaves

-1 – 2 cups chopped vegetables (optional, but I love carrots, organic zucchini, spinach)
+1 – 2 cups chopped vegetables – optional (I love carrots, organic zucchini, and/or spinach)

 Wash rice and split mung beans well.